stephanj79/grunt-exporter/README.md

 ## The "exporter" task

 ### Overview
-In your project's Gruntfile, add a section named `ExportFromMasterPage` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `exporter` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({